Soccer-Poland appoint Probierz as new coach

 Poland are fourth in Group E with six points from five matches.
 They are four points behind leaders Albania, and two behind second-placed Czech Republic and Moldova.

+"We will give the coach all the tools needed.
+We believe that we will go to the European Championships," PZPN President Kulesza said.

-(Reporting by Pearl Josephine Nazare in Bengaluru; Editing by Peter Rutherford )
+(Reporting by Pearl Josephine Nazare in Bengaluru; Editing by Peter Rutherford and Christian Radnedge)

 ((PearlJosephine.Nazare@thomsonreuters.com;))